 Google’s Crackdown on Ad Blockers

-Earlier this year in 2018, Google removed a number of ad blockers from the Chrome store, as many of these were tracking user activities and even compromising the security of their systems.
-More than 20 million of users had installed these blocker extensions in Google Chrome.
+Earlier in 2018, Google removed a number of ad blockers from the Chrome store, as many of these were tracking user activities and even compromising the security of their systems.
+More than 20 million users had installed these blocker extensions in Google Chrome.

 How Pop-up Ads First Came to Be

 The inventor of the pop-up ads, Zuckerman, worked for a website, Tripod.com, which became a webpage-hosting service.
 The website tried different business models to generate revenue which included launching a subscription service, merchandise, and a magazine.

 However, the model that seemed to work most effectively for the website was… you guessed it: advertising.
 But there was a challenge:

 Tripod.com had to come up with a way to show ads on the website without implying an association between the advertised brand and the content on the page.
 This led to the idea that the ads should open in a new pop-up window, as that would eliminate the possibility of an association being inferred between the ad and the page’s content.

 The end result: the notorious pop-up ads, driving every Internet user since that day virtually insane.